Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 Sometimes physically changing your location can help alter your mindset in a positive way.
 “If I feel anxiety and I’m sitting down working, I get up and change my environment.
 I step into another room.
 Stepping outside is the best option,” says Tasha Mayberry.
 “Even putting on one of your favorite songs, videos, or shows works well.
 Anything to get your mind on something else and not the panic feeling you are experiencing.”
 Try to make your environment as comfy and cozy as possible—a place where you can relax and feel safe.

-There will always be moments where you feel anxious, but having ways to deal with anxiety can help cut down those times and help you to take control of your life and your feelings.
+There will always be moments where you feel anxious, but developing ways to preempt mild anxiety before it becomes anxiety through the roof will help you cut down those times and help you to take control of your life and your feelings.